rlitten/MysqldumpDropbox/README.md

 Make sure you set your Access Token you generated in Step 5, as well as your database credentials

 Step 7:
-Try to run script from command line
+Make sure your MysqlToDropbox.php file has execute (+x) permissions and then try to run script from command line